Jyotsna Keshav Bhole: Personal life

-Jyotsnabai married Keshavrao in January of 1932.
+Jyotsnabai married Keshavrao in January 1932.
 They had four children which included three sons - Kishor (b.
 November 1932), Suhas (b.
 August 1935), Anil (b.
 April 1938) and a daughter - Vandana (b.
 1945).
 Bhole managed to strike the balance between the time she invested in her work and taking care of the family, especially because a lot of times members from their extended family also lived with them.
 This was remarkable in itself, as pointed out by her daughter in the memoir she has written about her parents (in Marathi).

 Death and legacy

 Jyotsnabai died on 5 August 2001 in Pune, Maharashtra at the age of 87.
 In 2009, a music festival by the name Jyotsna Bhole Swarotsav was organized in Pune by Srujan Foundation in memory of Bhole.
 It was conducted for eleven years until 2018, from the last found mention of the festival.
 A two-day event to celebrate the birth centenary of Jyotsnabai took place in Goa in 2013, which included musical evenings and a short film.
 Jyotsna Bhole Sabhagruha, a theatre hall named after the singer-actress was inaugurated in Pune in 2012.
 It is owned and managed by the Maharashtra Cultural Centre.